 Create A Cottage Garden Design

 The next step is to decide on the look of your cottage garden layouts.
-You have to know whether you want a modern cottage garden, vintage cottage garden or low-maintenance cottage garden.
+You have to know whether you want a modern cottage garden, vintage cottage garden, or low-maintenance cottage garden.

 You can then plan your garden by keeping the end design goal in your mind.
 For a limited space look for cottage garden design for small gardens where you use small and narrow size plants.

-There is various software in the market which can let you design the garden with a simple click of a mouse button.
+There is various software in the market that can let you design the garden with a simple click of a mouse button.
 But if you are looking for the most straightforward and cheapest DIY solution, then you can start with a sketch over the photo of your garden.